-Pop singer-songwriter Zoë Vera is a rising voice in New Zealand music, known for her honesty, vulnerability, and emotive vocals.
+Zoë Vera is a New Zealand pop singer-songwriter known for her honesty, vulnerability, and emotive vocals, exploring themes of resilience, identity, and growth.
 Born in the Netherlands and raised in South Auckland, she draws on her life experiences to create music exploring themes of resilience, identity, and growth.
-Her sound leans into musicality, sophistication, and creative substance, diverging from the more predictable conventions of the pop genre.
+Her sound leans into musicality, sophistication, and creative substance, setting her apart from predictable pop genre conventions.

-Zoë has been working on this EP with producer Danny McCrum, who has an extensive background working with artists, including Eric Clapton, John Mayer, and Norah Jones.
-Her final track on the EP features keys by Alex Burke, a Los Angeles-based musician who has recently worked with Bob Dylan and contributed to the latest (unreleased) Bruce Springsteen album.
+Zoë has been working on this EP with producer Danny McCrum, who has an extensive background working with artists including Eric Clapton, John Mayer, and Norah Jones.
+The final track on the EP features keys by Alex Burke, a Los Angeles-based musician who has recently worked with Bob Dylan and contributed to the latest (unreleased) Bruce Springsteen album.

-Not only is Zoë Vera a talented artist, but she is also a Registered Emergency Nurse who spent the pandemic working on the frontlines.
-Music, she says, has always been a source of expression and comfort, helping her navigate the highs and lows of life.
+Not only is Zoë Vera a talented artist, but she is also an Emergency Nurse.
+Music has always offered her a source of expression and comfort, helping her navigate the highs and lows of life.
 Her ability to channel such deep emotion into her music resonates strongly with listeners, offering both relatability and inspiration.

 Zoë Vera's Debut Single